trcollinson/amazonqdevtest/README.md

 ## Project Structure

-- `hello_world/` - Code for the application's Lambda function.
+- `hello_world/` - Code for the Hello World Lambda function
+- `users/` - Code for the Users API endpoints
-- `template.yaml` - A template that defines the application's AWS resources.
+- `template.yaml` - A template that defines the application's AWS resources
-- `samconfig.toml` - Configuration file for the SAM CLI.
+- `samconfig.toml` - Configuration file for the SAM CLI
-- `tests/` - Unit tests for the application.
+- `tests/` - Unit tests for the application

+## API Endpoints

+- **GET /hello** - Returns a Hello World message (requires authentication)
+- **GET /users** - Lists all users in the Cognito User Pool (requires authentication)
+- **GET /users/{username}** - Gets detailed information about a specific user (requires authentication)

 ## Deploy the application